arrdem/batbridge/doc/batbridge.md

  i : Immediate signed quantity
  _ : Value is not read.
 Set to 0 when assembled by convention.

+Opcodes are encoded as length 32 bit vectors.
+By convention the rightmost character in the bit field specification is the 1st bit, and the leftmost character is the 32nd bit.
+Note that this makes the literal field the lowest order parameter and the opcode the highest order parameter.

+So for the HLT instruction, having the opcode 0x0 as defined below the literal 0b00000000000000000000000000000000 would be a correct encoding of the halt instruction.
+For add, being opcode 0x30 again as defined below the encoding 0b11000000000000000000000000000000 would correctly place the opcode and zero all the other fields.
 ```

 ## Instruction set